Robin Tritschler

 A previous BBC New Generation Artist and Royal Academy of Music graduate, Irish tenor Robin Tritschler is acclaimed for his "radiantly lyrical" voice, garnering praise from critics and audiences alike.

 This season Robin sings concert performances of Purcell’s King Arthur with Le Concert Spirituel and Hervé Niquet in Paris and Bordeaux, Bach's Christmas Oratorio with the Wiener Symphoniker and Fabio Biondi, Mozart's Great Mass in C minor with the Gulbenkian Orchestra and Sofi Jeannin and Mendelssohn’s Lobgesang with the Västerås Sinfonietta and Simon Crawford-Philips.
-Robin will also give a recitals with Magnus Svensson at the Konserthuset Stockholm and with Iain Burnside at Wigmore Hall and the Ludlow English Song Weekend.
+Robin will also give recitals with Magnus Svensson at the Konserthuset Stockholm and with Iain Burnside at Wigmore Hall.

 This biography is for information only and should not be reproduced.